London Stock Exchange rejects Hong Kong takeover bid | Devdiscourse

-London Stock Exchange has rejected Hong Kong Exchange's $39 billion takeover offer, opting to stick with its planned purchase of data and analytics group Refinitiv.
+London Stock Exchange has rejected Hong Kong Exchange's $39 billion takeover offer, opting to stick with its planned purchased of data and analytics group Refinitiv.

+The LSE said in a statement that it has fundamental concerns about key aspects of the proposal.

 Also Read: Hong Kong Exchanges bids $39 bln to take over London Stock Exchange